-Commitment to high quality child care
+Commitment to high-quality child care

-The provider must be equipped to provide high quality child care at the service appropriate to the needs of families and the community having regard to the provider's ability and commitment to:
+The provider must be equipped to provide high-quality child care at the service appropriate to the needs of families and the community having regard to the provider’s ability and commitment to:

-- ensure children are adequately supervised at all times
+- ensuring children are properly supervised

-- a serious incident occurs, or
+- a serious incident occurs

 - a circumstance occurs that could have resulted in the occurrence of a serious incident.